Harmonizing MR Images Across 100+ Scanners: Multi-site Validation with Traveling Subjects and Real-world Protocols: Discussion and Conclusion

 \Added{A limitation of the artifact encoder involves it being trained on simulated single-artifact cases across a spectrum of severity.
 We acknowledge that real-world acquisitions often present with multiple, overlapping artifact types, which may not be fully captured by the encoder.
 Robustness to unseen or extreme artifact combinations remains an open challenge.
 At an architectural level, our current approach relies on 2D, slice-wise attention mechanisms.
 Given spatially complex artifacts and pathologies, we hypothesize that a 3D harmonization and attention strategy could significantly improve robustness and anatomical fidelity. }{R3}{ADDED} Our ablation experiment on an out-of-domain dataset demonstrates the impact of expanding the training dataset.
 In summary, HACA3$^+$ establishes a new benchmark in multi-site harmonization, trained on a large and diverse dataset, and rigorously validated on multiple traveling subject datasets.
 The model's enhancements improve adaptability to real-world clinical variability without sacrificing in-domain reliability.
 The code and pre-trained weights are made publicly available to facilitate future research and clinical translation.

 \midlacknowledgments This research is partially supported by the Johns Hopkins University Percy Pierre Fellowship~(Hays) and the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2139757~(Hays).
 Development is partially supported by FG-2008-36966~(Dewey), CDMRP W81XWH2010912~(Prince), NIH R01EB036013~(Prince), NIH R01 CA253923~(Landman), NIH R01 CA275015~(Landman), the National MS Society grant RG-1507-05243~(Pham) and Patient-Centered Outcomes Research Institute~(PCORI) grant MS-1610-37115~(Newsome and Mowry).
 The statements in this publication are solely the responsibility of the authors and do not necessarily represent the views of the Patient-Centered Outcomes Research Institute~(PCORI), its Board of Governors or Methodology Committee.
+Data were provided [in part] by the TREAT-MS Traveling Subjects study sites: University of Alabama at Birmingham (PI: William Meador), University of Florida (PI: Torge Rempe), Johns Hopkins University-Nelson (PIs: Mowry and Newsome), Johns Hopkins Outpatient Center (PIs: Mowry and Newsome), Johns Hopkins University (PIs: Mowry and Newsome), Kennedy Krieger Institute (Coordinator: Peter~Calabresi), University of Miami (PI: Leticia Tornes), New York University (PI: Tyler Smith), RadNet (Director of RadNet Research: Kristi A. Maya), and University of South Florida (PI: Derrick Robertson).
+Authors would like to thank the TREAT-MS Traveling Subjects study participants.

 This research was supported in part by the Intramural Research Program of the National Institutes of Health~(NIH).
 The contributions of the NIH author(s) were made as part of their official duties as NIH federal employees, are in compliance with agency policy requirements, and are considered Works of the United States Government.
 However, the findings and conclusions presented in this paper are those of the author(s) and do not necessarily reflect the views of the NIH or the U.S. Department of Health and Human Services.